Solving the Scattering Problem for Open Wave-Guide Networks, II Outgoing Estimates: Asymptotics for The Free Space Part of

 With this choice we easily show that

-uniformly as $\eta_1\to 0^{\pm}.$
+uniformly as $\eta_1\to 0^{+}.$

 The integrals defining $u^{\pm}_j$ now contain the stationary point.
-It turns out that some of these terms are still uniformly $O(r^{-N}),$ whereas others have expansions like those in Theorem~\ref{thm3.75}.
+It turns out that some parts of these terms are still uniformly $O(r^{-N}),$ whereas others have expansions like those in Theorem~\ref{thm3.75}.
 For example, we easily show that the unbounded contributions,

-uniformly as $\eta_1\to 0^+.$ Below we show that the contour in the integrals defining the functions $u^{\pm}_{j\pm},$ $j=0,1$ can be deformed either to a fixed smooth curve, containing the stationary point, or to a smooth family of intersecting curves passing through the stationary phase points.
-Applying Lemma~\ref{lem5.202} in the latter case gives the desired uniform expansions as $\eta_1\to 0^{\pm}.$

-We follow the order of the terms considered in the previous sections, with more detailed discussions for the $\eta_2<0$ case.
-We start with $\eta_2>0,$ and $u^{+}_{0+}:$
+uniformly as $\eta_1\to 0^+.$ Below we show that the contour in the integrals defining the functions $u^{\pm}_{j\pm},$ $j=0,1$ can be deformed either to a fixed smooth curve, containing, or avoiding the stationary phase point, or to a smooth family of intersecting curves passing through the stationary phase points.
+Applying Lemma~\ref{lem5.202} in the latter case gives the desired uniform expansions as $\eta_1\to 0^{+}.$ In this section we follow the order of terms considered in the previous section, with more detailed discussions for the $\eta_2<0$ case.